Get exclusive member benefits & effect social change. Join Today

 Seizures are changes in the brain’s electrical activity.
-This can cause dramatic, noticeable symptoms or even no symptoms at all.
-The symptoms of a severe seizure are often widely recognized, including violent shaking and loss of control.
+This change can cause dramatic, noticeable symptoms or it may not cause any symptoms.
+The symptoms of a severe seizure include violent shaking and a loss of control.
 However, mild seizures can also be a sign of a significant medical problem, so recognizing them is important.
-Because some seizures can lead to injury or be evidence of an underlying medical condition, it is important to seek treatment if you experience them.
+Because some seizures can lead to injury or be evidence of an underlying medical condition, it’s important to seek treatment if you experience them.

-Several different seizure types exist.
-One example is non-epileptic seizures, which result from injury.
-This includes a blow to the head or an illness.
-When the condition is treated, the seizures go away.
+Non-epileptic seizures result from an injury, such as a blow to the head, or an illness.
+When you get treatment for the condition, the seizures go away.

-Partial seizures are associated with epilepsy, a condition that causes repeated seizures.
-This seizure type happens on only one side of the brain.
+These seizures can occur if you have epilepsy, which is a condition that causes repeated seizures.
+This type of seizure happens on only one side of the brain.
 As a result, one side of the body is affected during a seizure.
 Other names for partial seizures include focal, Jacksonian, and temporal lobe seizures.

-Generalized seizures take place on both sides of the brain.
-This seizure type affects both sides of the body.
-This includes the grand mal or tonic-clonic seizure, which is most associated with epilepsy.
+These seizures occur on both sides of the brain and affect both sides of the body.
+Generalized seizures include grand mal or tonic-clonic seizures, which can occur if you have epilepsy.

-Petit mal seizures are another generalized seizure example.
-Also known as absence seizures, these seizures have few physical symptoms but may involve a person staring off into space for several seconds.
+Petit mal seizures are another type of generalized seizure.
+They’re also known as absence seizures.
+These seizures have few physical symptoms but may involve staring off into space for several seconds.
 If you have an absence seizure, other people can’t get your attention during the seizure.

-You can experience both partial and generalized seizures at the same time or one can precede the other.
-Symptoms can last anywhere from a few seconds to 15 minutes per episode.
+You can experience both partial and generalized seizures at the same time, or one can precede the other.
+The symptoms can last anywhere from a few seconds to 15 minutes per episode.

-Some seizures occur with warning signs before the seizure takes place.
+Sometimes, symptoms occur before the seizure takes place.
 These include:

 Seizures can stem from a number of health conditions.
 Anything that affects the body also may disturb the brain and lead to a seizure.
 Some examples include:

-Seizures also can lead to injury, such as falls or trauma to the body if convulsions are involved.
-For this reason, it is important for those with epilepsy to wear a medical identification that helps emergency responders identify that person.
+Seizures also can lead to injury, such as falls or trauma to the body.
+It’s important to wear a medical identification bracelet that tells emergency responders that you have epilepsy.

-Physicians can have a difficult time diagnosing seizure types.
-Your doctor may suggest many tests to accurately diagnose a seizure accurately and to help ensure that the treatments they recommend will be effective.
+Doctors can have a difficult time diagnosing seizure types.
+Your doctor may recommend certain tests to diagnose a seizure accurately and to help ensure that the treatments they recommend will be effective.

 Your doctor will consider your full medical history and the events leading up to the seizure.
 For example, conditions such as migraine headaches, sleep disorders, and extreme psychological stress can cause seizure-like symptoms.

-Lab tests may help to further rule out other conditions that can cause seizure-like activity.
-These include:
+Lab tests may help your doctor rule out other conditions that can cause seizure-like activity.
+The tests may include:

-An electroencephalography or EEG test can help a physician diagnose a seizure.
+An electroencephalography test can help your doctor diagnose a seizure.
 These tests measure your brain waves.
-Viewing brain waves during a seizure can help a physician diagnose the seizure type.
+Viewing brain waves during a seizure can help your doctor diagnose the type of seizure.

-Imaging scans such as a CT scan or MRI scan also can help by providing a clear picture of the brain, allowing your doctor to see any abnormalities like blocked blood flow or a tumor.
+Imaging scans such as a CT scan or MRI scan also can help by providing a clear picture of the brain.
+These scans allow your doctor to see abnormalities like blocked blood flow or a tumor.

-Treatments for seizures vary based upon the seizure’s cause.
+Treatments for seizures depend on the cause.
 By treating the cause of the seizures, you may be able to prevent future seizures from occurring.
 The treatment for seizures due to epilepsy include:

-With regular treatment, those with epilepsy can experience a reduction or cessation of seizure symptoms.
+With regular treatment, you can reduce or stop seizure symptoms.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.